 - Ahrefs – a bit pricey, but probably the most powerful SEO tool out there;

-Tip: do not neglect optimizing for a long tail keyword just because it’s search volume is low.
-Often, you’ll find that ranking for these keywords is easier and you can get pretty good results (traffic and sales) by ranking for these ‘low hanging fruits’.
+Tip: do not neglect to optimize for a long tail keyword just because it’s search volume is low.
+You’ll often find that ranking for these keywords is easier, and you can get pretty good results (traffic and sales) by ranking for these ‘low hanging fruits’.

 This step can make or break your store.
-Knowing your products and knowing how people search for them, is vital knowledge that you as a store owner or manager must know.
+Knowing your products and knowing how people search for them is a vital knowledge that you must know as a store owner or manager.

 Be aware!
-The main purpose is to make the product page as clear and informative we can for the client.
-Don’t think for Google, think for your potential customer – formulate each sentence in a clear and logical way, and don’t just stuff random keywords in your product description.
+The main purpose is to make the product page as clear and informative you can for the client.
+Don’t think about Google, think about your potential customer – formulate each sentence in a clear and logical way, and don’t just put random keywords in your product description.
 Adding some line breaks and some media content can help a lot.

 2. Product title and the meta title tag

-The product title should properly describe in a few words the product and it’s main features if possible.
+The product title should properly describe the product and its main features in a few words, if possible.
 Don’t forget: this should be the only H1 element on your product page.

 Take into account the first step you made: the analysis.
-There’s probably a keyword you want to have in the product title, and in the meta title.
+There’s probably a keyword you want to have in the product title and the meta title.